paldhous/ucsc/2018/investigative-policy/md/nonprofits-people.md

 ##### More resources for reporting on nonprofits

-For excellent reporting on charities behaving badly, read [America's Worst Charities](http://cironline.org/americasworstcharities), by the Center for Investigative Reporting and the *Tampa Bay Times*.
+For excellent reporting on charities behaving badly, read [America's Worst Charities](https://www.revealnews.org/topic/charities/), by the Center for Investigative Reporting and the *Tampa Bay Times*.
 [Kendall Taggart](https://www.buzzfeed.com/kendalltaggart), now with BuzzFeed News, has a [great slide deck](http://slides.com/kendall/mining-nonprofit-data#/) explaining the resources she used to report these stories.
-She explains more about how the reporting was done [here](http://cironline.org/reports/how-we-identified-nations-worst-charities-4630).
+She explains more about how the reporting was done [here](https://www.revealnews.org/article/how-we-identified-the-nations-worst-charities/).

 America's Worst Charities is particularly interesting because the reporters didn't just analyze the spending of one or two charities: They looked at thousands, focusing on those that used the services of professional fundraising companies, and then highlighting those that spent proportionately the least on their supposed charitable function.
-To do this, they downloaded [bulk financial data](https://www.irs.gov/uac/SOI-Tax-Stats-Annual-Extract-of-Tax-Exempt-Organization-Financial-Data), extracted from 990s, provided by the IRS.
-The slide deck explains that they used Open Refine for cleaning this data, and SQLite for analyzing it -- tools we've explored in previous weeks.
+To do this, they downloaded [bulk financial data](https://www.irs.gov/statistics/soi-tax-stats-annual-extract-of-tax-exempt-organization-financial-data), extracted from 990s, provided by the IRS.

 The slide deck also recommends resources to track charity finances available in [some states](http://slides.com/kendall/mining-nonprofit-data#/16), and a [database of disciplinary actions](http://charitysearch.apps.cironline.org/) taken by states against charities, compiled by CIR and the *Tampa Bay Times*.
 The actions underlying this database, which will only be complete up to the publication of America's Worst Charities in 2013, were obtained by public records requests.

 ### People

 Searching for information on individual people can be difficult, without access to a commercial research tool such as [Accurint](http://www.accurint.com/), or TransUnion's [TLOxp](https://tloxp.tlo.com/).
+I can show you how TLOxp works in class.

 In my experience, most online search sites that offer background checks, contact information, and so on, are more effective at parting you from your money than providing good information.

 If you don't have access to these resources, it helps to think about official agencies to which individuals must report information.
 [Who Is John Doe](http://www.reporter.org/desktop/tips/johndoe.htm), a site put together by investigative reporter [Duff Wilson](http://www.journalism.columbia.edu/profile/395-duff-wilson/10), provides a very useful guide to potential sources of information.
 [Here](http://www.peoplesearchpro.com/journalism/people/) is another site that provides links to various people-searching resources.

+Nowadays, I regularly use LinkedIn to find sources, especially when I need to reach people who work or who have worked for particular organizations, and to contact sources who keep their emails and phone numbers out of the public domain.
+[LinkedIn Premium](https://premium.linkedin.com/) is very useful for finding and communicating with these people.
+This can be free for [journalists](https://premium.linkedin.com/).
+It offers some improved search features, but the main benefit is InMail, which allows you to send messages to people who are not in your contacts on LinkedIn.

+For regular folks, Facebook is an incredibly useful resource, for finding people, and connections between them.

 ### Federal courts

 Cases in federal courts (district, banruptcy, and appellate) can be searched at **[PACER](https://www.pacer.gov/)** (Public Access to Court Electronic Records).
 Register for an account [here](https://pacer.psc.uscourts.gov/pscof/regWizard.jsf).
-Once you have an account, follow the `FIND A CASE` link in the top navigation bar and then `Seach the PACER Case locator` to reach the [search](https://pcl.uscourts.gov/search) page.
+Once you have an account, follow the `FIND A CASE` link in the top navigation bar and then `Search the PACER Case locator` to reach the [landing page](https://pcl.uscourts.gov/pcl/pages/welcome.jsf) for case searches.

-You can then search by court type, region, case number and so on.
-Usually, your starting point will be to search by `Party Name`.
+Usually you will want to search on the `Find cases (Advanced)` if you know the case number or title, or more often `Find parties (Advanced)`, where you can search by the names of parties to a case, court types, dates, and so on.

 When you run a search, if any cases are found you will see a screen like this, here showing a search for Contender Farms, a horse breeder that sued the US Department of Agriculture over its animal welfare enforcement, as described in [this story](https://www.buzzfeed.com/peteraldhous/usda-animal-welfare-redacted-documents):